blanquicet/conti/docs/design/02_HOUSEHOLD_PHASE.md

 | Delete contacts | ✅ | ✅ | ❌ |

 *Owner can leave only if another owner exists, or household is deleted

+### Role Management

+**Changing member roles:**
+- Owners can promote members to owner
+- Owners can demote other owners to member
+- Cannot demote yourself if you're the last owner
+- Members cannot change roles

+**Promoting contacts to members:**
+- Only owners can promote contacts to household members
+- Contact must have a linked user account (registered)
+- Contact becomes a member with role='member'
+- Can be promoted to owner later

 ### Data Visibility